-Over 23 nights until Saturday 16 June, Vivid lovers can enjoy the best technology has to offer from new innovative Augmented Reality features such as discovering hidden art by using the Vivid app, powered by the Sydney based tech firm Agent Reality, to spectacular light displays and a host of interactive activities.
+Over 23 nights until Saturday 16 June, Vivid lovers can enjoy the best technology has to offer from new innovative Augmented Reality features such as discovering hidden art by using the Vivid app, powered by the Sydney based tech firm AR Tech., to spectacular light displays and a host of interactive activities.

 All of the festivities and tech-led innovations is a boon to the local economy – check out the stats.
 There is expected to be a record-breaking 2.33 million attendees to Vivid Sydney, delivering an incredible $143 million of visitor expenditure into the NSW economy.

 Along with fun at Luna Park, there is a return of much-loved Customs House, and a fantastical blend of everyday objects and Australian-inspired motifs on the sails of the Sydney Opera House.